 TDSB Special Education & Inclusion Vision

-TDSB is committed to providing equitable access to learning opportunities for all students.
-This includes our ongoing commitment to human rights, equity, anti-racism, anti-oppression, and our commitment to combatting anti-Indigeneity and anti-Black racism, and all other forms of racism and discrimination.
-This commitment is the foundation of the TDSB Equity Policy.
-It is the basis of everything we do and underpins all programming at every grade level.
+The Special Education Department, in collaboration with all staff, is committed to providing equitable access to learning opportunities for all students.
+This includes our ongoing commitment to human rights, anti-oppression, equity, anti-ableism, and anti-racism.
+This commitment is aligned with the foundation of the TDSB Equity Policy and underpins all programming across all grade levels.

 Expected Practices for Understanding, Addressing and Preventing Discrimination (accessible version) outlines for school administrators and staff, our professional, moral, and legal obligations to create equitable, safe, respectful, and inclusive spaces for all students, parents, and staff.
 We believe that inclusive education provides more opportunities for all students.